-Alastair Watson is a PhD student in the School of Management and Languages, Heriot-Watt University where his primary research interest is the commitment and motivation of staff in the UK hospitality industry, with a contextual application of Goffman's theory of Total Institutions.
+Alastair Watson is an Assistant Professor with the School of Management and Languages, Heriot-Watt University Dubai where his primary research interest is the commitment and motivation of staff in the UK hospitality industry, with a contextual application of Goffman's theory of Total

+Institutions.
 Alastair's work is driven by his active industry experience as a senior operational manager and recruiter for a branded organisation.
 Other projects include spirituality and commitment, and further understanding people's desire, as opposed to their need, to work.

 Nikolaos Valantasis-Kanellos is a PhD student in the School of Management and Languages at Heriot-Watt University, Edinburgh.
 His research draws upon contemporary developments in operations management, and the value creation within business networks.
-He currently researches the formation of ports' operations strategy in the era of servitisation with a particular focus on UK container ports and the emerging trend of Port-centric logistics.
+He currently researches the formation of ports' operations strategy in the era of servitisation with a particular focus on UK container ports and the emerging trend of Port-centric-logistics.
 Nikolaos received an MSc in Logistics and Supply Chain Management from Heriot-Watt University (with distinction) and a BA in Economic and Regional Development from the Panteion University, Athens.

-Lakshman Wimalasena is an Assistant Professor of Management, in the School of Management and Languages, Heriot-Watt University and PhD student attached to the department of Business Management.
+Lakshman Wimalasena is an Assistant Professor of Management, in the School of Management and Languages, Heriot-Watt University and obtained his PhD in Management also from Herito-Watt University.
 He is a graduate in human resource management (HRM) and also holds an MBA (with merit) and a postgraduate diploma in social research methods (with distinction).
 His main research interests are meaning of work (MoW), agential reflexivity and habitus.
 His doctoral study explores the MoW within a postcolonial society - Sri Lanka.
-This study which develops a new integrated framework to the study of MoW, also extends the applicability of realist reflexive theory and contributes to the ongoing debate "can reflexivity and habitus work in tandem".
+This study which develops a new integrated framework to the study of MoW, also extends the applicability of realist reflexive theory and contributes to the ongoing debate 'can reflexivity and habitus work in tandem'.